peachananr/onepage-scroll/README.md

 jQuery (1.9.0 or later)

-note: jQuery 1.9.0 or later is strongly recommended because using jQuery less than 1.8.3 and jquery.onepage-scroll.js together turns out to be a hash-based XSS vulnerabiliry.
+note: jQuery 1.9.0 or later is strongly recommended because using jQuery less than 1.8.3(or greater than 2.1.0) and jquery.onepage-scroll.js together turns out to be a hash-based XSS vulnerabiliry.

 see: http://jsfiddle.net/33WJx/